 - 120GB of Disk space

-The backend installation of Run:AI will require the configuration of Kubernetes Persistent Volumes of a total size of 110GB.
+The control plane (backend) installation of Run:ai will require the configuration of Kubernetes Persistent Volumes of a total size of 110GB.

 You should receive a single file

 Run:ai requires Kubernetes.
 Supported versions are 1.19 through 1.24.